SeanChenxy/seanchenxy.github.io/index.md

 &emsp;I'm currently a Researcher at Y-tech, Kuaishou Technology (Kwai Inc.).
 <br/> &emsp;I obtained my Ph.D. in Automation Science from Institute of Automation,
-<br/> &emsp;Chinese Academy of Science in 2020, under the supervision of Prof. Junzhi Yu.
+<br/> &emsp;Chinese Academy of Science in 2020, under the supervision of Prof. Junzhi
+<br/> &emsp;Yu.
 Previously I received my B.S. in Electrical Engineering and Automation from Chengdu University of Technology in 2015.

 &emsp;[Google Scholar](https://scholar.google.com/citations?user=YurWtIEAAAAJ&hl),
 [CV in English](),